ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-5 Questions That Separate Using a Tool From Knowing It - <a href="https://medium.com/@sibisebastian.dev/5-questions-that-separate-using-a-tool-from-knowing-it-125336f8f05e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+PRF-003: My Mental Model of Node.js Package Managers - <a href="https://medium.com/@pieroramirez810/prf-003-my-mental-model-of-node-js-package-managers-1a5c90c1c554?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SIBI SEBASTIAN`**
+✍️ **posted by `Piero Ramirez`**

-<blockquote>Every backend engineer I respect can do the same thing.
+<blockquote>Public Reflections and Findings (PRF) is my personal seal to tag explorative documents about diverse topics.
 Continue reading on Medium »</blockquote>

 <h3>2.
-From Callbacks to Observables (1/2): Promises, Observables, and What Really Separates Them - <a href="https://medium.com/@aboukri/from-callbacks-to-observables-1-2-promises-observables-and-what-really-separates-them-e51a47e0edd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express-Validator in Express.js: From Messy Controllers to Clean APIs. - <a href="https://medium.com/@bikisahu161/express-validator-in-express-js-from-messy-controllers-to-clean-apis-8eaeaaf6379a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Boukri`**
+✍️ **posted by `Vicky Sahu`**

-<blockquote>Three abstractions, one syntax, and a single question: what do you do when the result isn’t there yet?
-A guided tour, from the oldest to…
+<blockquote>How I stopped writing validation everywhere and started making my Express APIs cleaner
 Continue reading on Medium »</blockquote>

 <h3>3.
-PostgreSQL API Design: Mistakes I Learned to Avoid - <a href="https://ersachinkumar.medium.com/postgresql-api-design-mistakes-i-learned-to-avoid-e6057d3e0552?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express Validator Explained: From Messy Controllers to Clean Express APIs - <a href="https://medium.com/@khanhamzatz/express-validator-explained-from-messy-controllers-to-clean-express-apis-5604de9dcd36?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Sachin Kumar`**
+✍️ **posted by `Khanhamzatz`**

-<blockquote>Practical lessons on database design, relationships, constraints, validation, queries, transactions, pagination, and migrations — from…
+<blockquote>The simple validation layer that keeps your Express controllers clean
 Continue reading on Medium »</blockquote>

 <h3>4.
-Refresh Tokens in Node.js: Why Authentication Gets Complicated - <a href="https://ersachinkumar.medium.com/refresh-tokens-in-node-js-why-authentication-gets-complicated-e4e1b8e60872?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express Validator -  Part 1: Why Your API Should Never Trust Client Input - <a href="https://medium.com/@mohammadadnanfaiz/express-validator-part-1-why-your-api-should-never-trust-client-input-68d108d2cdfe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Sachin Kumar`**
+✍️ **posted by `Adnan Idrisi`**

-<blockquote>Practical lessons on refresh tokens, token rotation, revocation, expiration, secure storage, session management, and building…
+<blockquote>Understanding request validation, the problems it solves, and why validation is an essential part of production backend development.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Node.js Version Bug That Taught Me How node_modules Actually Works - <a href="https://medium.com/@rajatraghav7797/the-node-js-version-bug-that-taught-me-how-node-modules-actually-works-86d497b56787?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Rewrote a Production Node Service in Go.
+The Only Real Difference Was Memory. - <a href="https://medium.com/codetodeploy/i-rewrote-a-production-node-service-in-go-the-only-real-difference-was-memory-f5e03968a95f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sarath S`**

+<blockquote>After typescript team decided to rewrite the compiler in Go, I thought of doing the same for my services.
+The pitch is always the same: Go…
+Continue reading on CodeToDeploy »</blockquote>

+<h3>6.
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 12: Logging, Metrics, and Closing Out… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-12-logging-metrics-and-closing-out-048b451862de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajat Kumar`**
+✍️ **posted by `Yash Shah`**

-<blockquote>Or: why running two apps on two Node versions on the same machine broke everything, and what I learned digging all the way down.
+<blockquote>\Welcome to the Series
 Continue reading on Medium »</blockquote>

+<h3>7.
+Your JavaScript Project Has a Hidden Time Bomb.
+Here’s Exactly Where It’s Hiding. - <a href="https://javascript.plainenglish.io/your-javascript-project-has-a-hidden-time-bomb-heres-exactly-where-it-s-hiding-938f78a60ab8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `S. Sam (Web Dev | SEO Specialist)`**

+<blockquote>It doesn’t throw an error.
+Your tests pass.
+Your app runs fine.
+Then one day you update a dependency, or switch to Vite, or add a new…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+The Journey of Node.js: How a Frustrated Side Project Became JavaScript’s Backend - <a href="https://levelup.gitconnected.com/the-journey-of-node-js-how-a-frustrated-side-project-became-javascripts-backend-c78f881c1493?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pankaj Kumar`**

+<blockquote>In 2009, most web servers handled traffic the same way: spawn a new thread for every incoming request, let that thread block while it…
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-RSC vs Islands Architecture: The Interview Question That Trips Up Senior Frontend Engineers - <a href="https://medium.com/@miaiisyou/rsc-vs-islands-architecture-the-interview-question-that-trips-up-senior-frontend-engineers-e8e8d4191c85?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Software Development Companies in the UAE (2026) - <a href="https://medium.com/@pyrexsolutions/top-10-software-development-companies-in-the-uae-2026-aae9e70d81db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `miaiisyou`**
+✍️ **posted by `Pyrex AI Solutions`**

-<blockquote>After getting this wrong myself in a mock interview, here’s the mental model that actually holds up.
+<blockquote>The UAE tech market is crowded.
+Here are ten firms worth knowing.
 Continue reading on Medium »</blockquote>

 <h3>2.
+WHY IS A 16-YEAR-OLD IN GHANA BUILDING A CLOUD PLATFORM? - <a href="https://medium.com/@desmondowusuyeboah13/why-is-a-16-year-old-in-ghana-building-a-cloud-platform-d05318818581?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Spider`**

+<blockquote>How a student at Apam Senior High School started building Optic — a platform for storing, hosting and deploying projects.
+Continue reading on Medium »</blockquote>

-Shopify Metaobject Filters: Tracing the Combined Search URL Until the Grid Returns - <a href="https://ocontis.medium.com/shopify-metaobject-filters-tracing-the-combined-search-url-until-the-grid-returns-41617901755b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Magento to Shopify Migration: Trace One Configurable Product Before You Import the Catalogue - <a href="https://ocontis.medium.com/magento-to-shopify-migration-trace-one-configurable-product-before-you-import-the-catalogue-085421c099fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by ` Octavian Contis | oContis Studio`**

 <blockquote>Originally published on Liquid Based by oContis Studio.
 Continue reading on Medium »</blockquote>

-<h3>3.
-I Built an AI Workflow That Turns JIRA Tickets Into Implementation Plans: Step-by-step guide - <a href="https://amangupta-me.medium.com/i-built-an-ai-workflow-that-turns-jira-tickets-into-implementation-plans-step-by-step-guide-e3546fead5f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Gupta`**

-<blockquote>When I joined product-based company, I quickly realized that understanding a feature request could sometimes take longer than implementing…
-Continue reading on Medium »</blockquote>

 <h3>4.
-SSR vs CSR vs SSG vs ISR: Which Rendering Strategy Should You Choose in 2026? - <a href="https://medium.com/@zenlinker/ssr-vs-csr-vs-ssg-vs-isr-which-rendering-strategy-should-you-choose-in-2026-2a7e67958091?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What If Your Phone Could Tell You What to Do in the First 30 Minutes of an Emergency? - <a href="https://medium.com/@sharshitsingh007/what-if-your-phone-could-tell-you-what-to-do-in-the-first-30-minutes-of-an-emergency-9ac6791efc09?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Garg (ZenLinker)`**
+✍️ **posted by `Harshit Singh`**

-<blockquote>Learn the differences between SSR, CSR, SSG, and ISR to build faster, SEO-friendly, and scalable web applications in 2026.
+<blockquote>You don’t need to be a doctor to help someone.
+But in an emergency, you do need to know what to do next.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Bikin REST API Task Management Pakai Laravel 12: Dari Sanctum Sampai Policy - <a href="https://medium.com/@debbygusdiahkbar205/bikin-rest-api-task-management-pakai-laravel-12-dari-sanctum-sampai-policy-d94221bd0adb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Dofollow Link Can Still Be the Wrong Link.
+Two Cases From My Own Ledger. - <a href="https://medium.com/@idwang300/a-dofollow-link-can-still-be-the-wrong-link-two-cases-from-my-own-ledger-a31cbf3bd7a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Debbygusdiahkbar`**
+✍️ **posted by `Idwang`**

-<blockquote>Waktu pertama kali disuruh bikin API dengan autentikasi, saya sempat bingung harus mulai dari mana.
-Banyak tutorial yang langsung kasih…
+<blockquote>I have been reading the rel attribute on every directory I considered listing my product on.
+Twice now, the cleanest-looking link was the…
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Raised Seven Problems in Our Sprint Retrospective.
-By Friday, My Team Thought I Was the Eighth :) - <a href="https://medium.com/@developeryusuf/i-raised-seven-problems-in-our-sprint-retrospective-by-friday-my-team-thought-i-was-the-eighth-68f54b06bf3c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Actually Drives the Cost of a Shopify 3D Configurator? - <a href="https://medium.com/@weshow3d/what-actually-drives-the-cost-of-a-shopify-3d-configurator-a4083774c3b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yusuf Seyitoğlu`**
+✍️ **posted by `WESHOW3D`**

-<blockquote>Everything I said was technically correct.
-That did not make the meeting useful.
+<blockquote>Shopify 3D configurator quotes vary with assets, rules, integrations, admin tools, and delivery standards.
+Here’s how to compare scope.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Small Businesses Don’t Need Another Website Builder — They Need a Website That Works - <a href="https://medium.com/@websamuraisco/small-businesses-dont-need-another-website-builder-they-need-a-website-that-works-c7e528ea2aa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Go, Java ou Rust?
+A escolha depende mais do problema do que da linguagem - <a href="https://medium.com/@sham.vinicius/go-java-ou-rust-a-escolha-depende-mais-do-problema-do-que-da-linguagem-bef32a5692eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Websamuraisco`**
+✍️ **posted by `Sham Vinicius Fiorin`**

-<blockquote>Web Samurais is changing how service businesses get online by removing the complicated tools, large upfront costs, and endless…
+<blockquote>Escolher uma linguagem de backend apenas por performance ou popularidade costuma levar a decisões ruins.
 Continue reading on Medium »</blockquote>

 <br/>